 - Golf enthusiasts can enjoy a dozen local courses within a 30-minute drive of the city

 - Home of the first person to canoe all the great lakes

-- Mount Pleasant’s Native American heritage and rich history, together with the splendor of the area’s natural attractions, give visitors a wide variety of things to see and enjoy.
+- Mt.
+Pleasant’s Native American heritage and rich history, together with the splendor of the area’s natural attractions, give visitors a wide variety of things to see and enjoy.

-- Mount Pleasant was the site of a major oil strike in the late 1920s which significantly changed the face of the city.
+- Mt.
+Pleasant was the site of a major oil strike in the late 1920s which significantly changed the face of the city.

-- Famous Residents of Mount Pleasant Include: John Engler Former Michigan Governor, Dan Pohl Pro golfer, Kelly Robbins Pro golfer, Dan Schafer Professional Musician/Songwriter
+- Famous residents of Mt.
+Pleasant include: John Engler Former Michigan Governor, Dan Pohl Pro golfer, Kelly Robbins Pro golfer, Dan Schafer Professional Musician/Songwriter